thebreckoning/LaikaTek/README.md

     - sqlalchemy
     - CSS (with SASS pre-processor)

-# Helpful Docker command
+# Helpful Docker commands

-(some commands may need to be ran with sudo) docker-compose up -d --build # This creates the docker containers based on the docker-compose.yml file and starts the application.
-The -d flag is optional. docker-compose down # Shuts down the docker containers.
-Adding --remove-orphans removes stopped containers and is useful in development. docker ps # Lists running docker containers.
+sudo docker-compose up -d --build # This creates the docker containers based on the docker-compose.yml file and starts the application.
+The -d flag is optional. sudo docker-compose down # Shuts down the docker containers.
+Adding --remove-orphans removes stopped containers and is useful in development. sudo docker ps # Lists running docker containers.
 Adding the -a flag shows all containers including those that are not currently running.

 # Key vault
 Keys will be used to secure passwords used within the app for connection strings.